Campaign Link Shortener

 Project settings

-Once the module is enabled a new section in project settings appears.
-It can be found under Campaigns->General->General campaign settings.
-Here it is possible to select what channels will use an automatic link shortener (SMS, MMS) and select the domain that will be used for the shortener.
-Only one domain can be selected at one time for a specific project and all channels use the same domain.
-More about domains.
+Once the module is enabled a new section in Project settings appears.
+You can find it under Campaigns > General > General campaign settings.
+You can select what channels will use an automatic link shortener (SMS, MMS) and select the default domain that will be used for the shortener.
+You can configure multiple short domains within your project and select the one to use on the campaign level.

 Campaigns

-Once you turn on the campaign link shortening in Project Settings, it will be turned on by default for every campaign.
+Once you turn on the campaign Link shortener in Project settings, it will be turned on by default for every campaign.

 If you want to manage the shortener in a specific campaign, you can do this in the SMS/MMS action node in the given campaign Scenario.
-Click on the Settings tab, where you can turn on/off the link shortening.
-This will affect all links in that specific campaign only.
+Click on the Settings tab.
+Here, you can choose the short domain for the particular campaign from your configured domains and turn the link shortening on/off if needed.
+This will only affect all links in that specific campaign.

 Preview

-The preview in the scenario node highlights all parsed links (in green color).
+The preview in the scenario node highlights all parsed links (in green).
 The final message with dummy shortened links is displayed on the right side.
-The character counter displays the real amount of characters used in the message including shortened links.
+The character counter displays the real number of characters used in the message, including shortened links.

-Not all links can be identified during the preview phase (e.g. links that are stored in customer properties or are the result of Jinja rendering) and therefore will not be highlighted and counted into the final character counter.
-All special Jinja links that can be resolved (e.g. consent/unsubscribe page) are highlighted and counted properly.
+Not all links can be identified during the preview phase (for example, links that are stored in customer properties or are the result of Jinja rendering) and therefore will not be highlighted and counted into the final character counter.
+All special Jinja links that can be resolved (for example, consent/unsubscribe page) are highlighted and counted properly.

 Unmatched symbols in the URLs